Combinatorial model categories are equivalent to presentable quasicategories

-\usmallind \proclaim Remark.
-Continuing \vsmallind, we define the $U$-$λ$-ind completion of a small category~$C$ using the conventions of \vusmallcompact.
-The resulting category $\Ind^λ_U(C)$ is locally $U$-presentable in the sense of \vusmallcompact and $\Ind^λ_μ(C)=\K_μ(\Ind^λ(C))$ is a $U$-small category for any regular cardinal~$μ$.

-We now use these definitions to define a simpler version $@LPC'_U$ of the relative category $@LPC$ (\vlpczfc) whose objects are actual categories, as opposed to pairs $(λ,C)$ that we used for $@LPC$.
-The price to pay is that the relative category $@LPC_U$ depends on the strongly inaccessible cardinal~$U$ in an essential way (\vsizewarning).
+We now use these definitions to define a simpler version $@LPC'_U$ of the relative category $@LPC$ (^!{smaller LPC}) whose objects are actual categories, as opposed to pairs $(λ,C)$ that we used for $@LPC$.
+The price to pay is that the relative category $@LPC'_U$ depends on the strongly inaccessible cardinal~$U$ in an essential way (^!{universe warning}).

-\lpcuni \proclaim Definition.
-Assuming $U$ is a strongly inaccessible cardinal, the relative category $@LPC'_U$ of locally $U$-presentable categories is defined as follows.
-Objects are locally $U$-presentable categories.
+\proclaim Definition. ^^={universe LPCU} Assuming $U$ is a strongly inaccessible cardinal, the relative category $@LPC'_U$ is defined as follows.
+Objects are $U$-locally $U$-presentable categories (^!{size notions}).
 Morphisms are left adjoint functors.
 Weak equivalences are equivalences of categories.

+\proclaim Remark. ^^={U-presentable} We remark that for every strongly inaccessible cardinal~$U$, every $C∈@LPC'_U$, and every regular cardinal $κ<U$, the category $\K_κ^U(C)$ is a $U$-essentially $U$-small category (^!{size notions}).
+Conversely, if $D$ is a $U$-essentially $U$-small category, then $\Ind^λ_U(D)$ is a $U$-locally $U$-presentable category because $U$-small diagrams in a locally $U$-small category form a locally $U$-small category.

+\proclaim Remark. ^^={universe adjustment} Suppose $U<U'$ are strongly inaccessible cardinals.
+The category $@LPC'_U$ is equivalent (as a relative category) to the subcategory $@LPC'^U_{U'}$ of the category $@LPC'_{U'}$ whose objects are categories $C∈@LPC'_{U'}$ such that $\K_U^{U'}(C)∈@LPC'_U$ and morphisms are strongly $(U,U')$-accessible left adjoint functors.
+The functor $@LPC'^U_{U'}→@LPC'_U$ sends $C↦\K_U^{U'}(C)$ and a strongly $(U,U')$-accessible left adjoint functor to its restriction to $(U,U')$-presentable objects.
+The functor $@LPC'_U→@LPC'^U_{U'}$ sends a category~$C$ to a variant of the $(U,U')$-ind-completion of~$C$ (^!{small ind-completion}) given by taking the full subcategory of $\Clu_{U'}(C)$ on $U$-small diagrams as well as $U'$-small $U$-filtered diagrams whose indexing category does not contain a final subcategory of smaller cardinality.
+(The latter condition ensures that $(U,U')$-presentable objects in the resulting category are given by $U$-small diagrams, hence form a locally $U$-small category.)

-\sizewarning \proclaim Warning.
-Suppose $U<U'$ are strongly inaccessible cardinals.
-If a category is locally $U$-presentable and locally $U'$-presentable, then it is a preorder.
-Furthermore, $@LPC_U$ is not equivalent to $@LPC_{U'}$.
-In particular, the naive candidates for such equivalences do not work.
-For example, if we try to write down a functor $@LPC_{U'}→@LPC_U$ that sends a locally $U'$-presentable category~$C$ to $\K_U^{U'}(C)$ (i.e., $(U,U')$-^{presentable objects} in~$C$ as in ^!{presentable object}), this construction is only applicable to strongly $U$-accessible left adjoint functors, not all left adjoint functors.
-Likewise, if we try to write down a functor $@LPC_U→@LPC_{U'}$ that sends a locally $U$-presentable category~$C$ to $\Ind^U_{U'}C$ (i.e., its $(U,U')$-ind-completion as in \vsmallind), this construction only produces strongly $U$-accessible functors between locally $U'$-presentable categories, so does not give a full functor.
-This explains why in \vlpccomparison, both relative categories must depend on~$U$.
+\proclaim Warning. ^^={universe warning} Suppose $U<U'$ are strongly inaccessible cardinals.
+If a category~$C$ belongs to both $@LPC'_U$ and $@LPC'_{U'}$, then it is a preorder.
+Also, as is clear from ^!{universe adjustment}, the categories $@LPC'_U$ and $@LPC'_{U'}$ are not equivalent.
+This explains why in ^!{smaller universe LPCU}, both relative categories must depend on~$U$.